Roman

 that region, which was later called by his name.

-9. Nocera in Umbria, Saint Raynald, bishop,
+Nocera in Umbria, Saint Raynald, bishop, formerly

-while exercising the episcopal office, steadfastly
+the episcopal office, steadfastly retained the habit of

-Michael (Francisco Luis) Febres Cordero, religious
+(Francisco Luis) Febres Cordero, religious of the Brothers

-of the Brothers of the Christian Schools, who promoted
+of the Christian Schools, who promoted the study of letters

-the study of letters for nearly forty years in the city
+for nearly forty years in the city of Cuenca in Ecuador,

-of Cuenca in Ecuador, and then in Spain devoted himself
+and then in Spain devoted himself with a simple spirit to

-with a simple spirit to the perfect observance of the
+the perfect observance of the rule.

 February 10th

-ommemoration of the passing of Saint Scholastica, virgin,
+Commemoration of the passing of Saint Scholastica, virgin,

-who was the sister of Saint Benedict and, dedicated to
+who was the sister of Saint Benedict and, dedicated to God

-God from childhood, shared one mind with her brother in
+from childhood, shared one mind with her brother in God,

-praises of God and sacred conversation.
+God and sacred conversation.

-Charalampius, Porphyrius, Daucus, and three women,
+Porphyrius, Daucus, and three women, martyred under

-martyred under the emperor Septimius Severus.
+the emperor Septimius Severus.

-the city, the holy martyrs Zoticus and Amantius.
+city, the holy martyrs Zoticus and Amantius.

 4.